 STAR+PLUS members choose to participate in the agency option (AO), consumer-directed services (CDS) option or service responsibility option (SRO) delivery models.

-Members who choose the agency model work with the MCO to coordinate service delivery for each service in the ISP.
-Members who choose CDS are given the authority to self-direct designated services.
+Members who choose the AO work with the MCO to coordinate service delivery for each service in the ISP.

+Members who choose the CDS model are given the authority to self-direct designated services.
 If the member chooses to self-direct designated services, the MCO coordinates delivery of non-member-directed designated services.

-In the CDS model, providers employed by the member or the member’s legally authorized representative must be qualified personnel to provide all authorized services when services are necessary.
+In the CDS model, providers employed by the member or authorized representative (AR) must be qualified personnel to provide all authorized services when services are necessary.
 These personnel may be employed directly by or through personal service agreements or subcontracts with the providers.
 A member's services and service providers must be based on an MCO assessment of the member’s individual needs.
 More information is available in Appendix XXVIII, Consumer Directed Services (CDS) Training for Service Coordinators and CDS Training Manual.

 In the SRO model, the provider is the attendant's employer and handles the business details (for example, paying taxes and doing the payroll).
 The provider also orients attendants to provider policies and standards before sending them to members' homes.
 The member or designated representative (DR) is responsible for most of the day-to-day management of the attendant's activities, beginning with interviewing and selecting the person who will be the attendant.